 The RN-MSN program is designed for Associate degree or diploma prepared nurses interested in obtaining a Bachelor of Science degree and Master of Science in Nursing degree in a continuous program.
 As an RN-MSN student, you will develop professional readiness, cultural sensitivity, and leadership/management skills throughout the program.
 You will also develop, test, and evaluate ideas relevant to nursing practice.
 You will learn to be a change agent in the nursing ﬁeld.

-The RN-MSN program is an accredited program that includes 30-credit hours of BSN curriculum plus elective and general education courses, 30-credit hours of MSN core curriculum plus 15-credit hours of specialty track curriculum.
+The RN-MSN program is an accredited program that includes 30-credit hours of BSN curriculum, plus elective and general education courses, and 22-credit hours of MSN core curriculum, plus specialty track courses, depending on concentration.
 The BSN portion includes three courses with 15 required practicum hours in each of the following courses: Community Health Nursing, Global & Transcultural Nursing, and Leadership and Issues in Health Care, Law, and Ethics.
 All general education requirements must be completed prior to beginning the 500-level courses.
-There are several breaks scheduled in the program including a break between the BSN portion and MSN portion.
-The length of the break depends on the RN-MSN program start date.
-During this break, you can prepare and complete paperwork and other requirements for the MSN portion and acquire clinical work hours as an RN prior to beginning the MSN courses.
+Schedules will include term breaks twice a year, with each break being 2 weeks in length.
+There is also a minimum 4 week break between the BSN and MSN portions.
+During this break, you can complete requirements for the MSN portion and acquire clinical work hours as an RN prior to beginning the MSN courses.

-The MSN portion offers you a choice of 3 specialty tracks.
-Education or Leadership/Management tracks include 180 required practicum hours and 15-credit hours of curriculum.
-The third choice is to move into the Family Nurse Practitioner track which includes 720 clinical hours and 48-credit hours of curriculum.
+The MSN portion offers you a choice of 3 specialty tracks: Education, Leadership/Management, and Family Nurse Practitioner.
+The Education and Leadership/Management tracks include 180 required practicum hours and 12-credit hours of curriculum.
+The Family Nurse Practitioner track includes 720 practicum hours and 24-credit hours of curriculum.